• Home

 Recommended Video

-Economists may have been surprised by the campaign pledge because low, stable inflation is a symptom of a healthy economy.
+Economists might have been surprised by the campaign pledge because low, stable inflation is a symptom of a healthy economy.
 When consumers can expect relative price rises, they can plan their spending and saving accordingly, while businesses can also reasonably budget for increased costs.

 Politicians on the other side of the bench might argue that prices would and should go up anyway as a result of the Fed targeting inflation to 2%, and that it is hard to quantify how much White House policy has added to price rises.
 However, in the context of Trump’s second administration, the question of whether tariffs and tit-for-tat trade wars have further increased costs remains relevant.